chilipeppr/widget-font2gcode/README.md

 {
 fontName : String. helvetiker, optimer, gentilis, droid sans, droid serif
 fontWeight: String. regular, bold
 size: Float.
-Size of the text.
+Size of the text as in the height.
 align: String. "left", "center"
 holes: Boolean.
 Whether to generate hole paths or not, like middle of a zero.
 dashed: Boolean.
 If true then every other line is rendered in wireframe, rather than solid lines.